taylorscott91/mean-lab/README.md

 Allow the user to log-in using Twitter.
 [Lesson Plan](https://github.com/ga-wdi-lessons/express-oauth)

-## Getting Started

-Before you start coding, spend some time reviewing the [Building a MEAN App lesson](https://github.com/ga-wdi-lessons/building-a-mean-app) and make sure to checkout out the walkthrough of how to add Angular to the WhenPresident app.

 ## Pairs

 You will be working in pairs.
 We will leave the group selection up to you.
 Feel free find a partner, after the lab has been introduced.